BeryJu/acme-for-appliances/README.md

 ## Config

 Configuration is loaded from `config.toml` if the file exists.
-You can also set settings using environment variables:

-`A4A_ACME_USER_EMAIL=foo@bar.baz`

 A minimal config looks like this, for a full example/reference, check out `config-example.toml`.